 State-specific data based on this analysis shows that Missouri is one of the states with the highest cases of reported employment discrimination cases at over 33.5 cases per 100,000 people.
 This is a very high number considering that not all cases of discrimination are reported.
-As discrimination lawyers in Kansas City, MO, the lawyers at Holman Schiavone can attest to the fact that more employees are coming out to actively fight against employment discrimination.
+As discrimination lawyers in Kansas City, the attorneys at Holman Schiavone can attest to the fact that more employees are coming out to actively fight against employment discrimination.

 What is Employment Discrimination?

-Discrimination takes many forms, some victims even failing to realize they have been discriminated against.
+Discrimination takes many forms, some victims even fail to realize they have been discriminated against.
 What is apparent, though, is that discrimination of any form may have a devastating impact on the victim.
 As it relates to the emotional impact that discrimination may have on a victim, it may leave them feeling lost and confused.
-The discrimination sometimes even results in an individual losing confidence in themselves and their abilities.
+The discrimination sometimes even results in individuals losing confidence in themselves and their abilities.
 Every day, millions of Americans lose the opportunity to earn a decent living and reach their potential because they are discriminated against.

 What are the Forms of Employment Discrimination?

 The Missouri Human Rights Act makes it illegal for an employer or recruiter to discriminate against an employee or job candidate based on a protected category.
-There are also federal employment laws that protect workers from being discriminated or retaliated against.
+There are also federal employment laws that protect workers from being discriminated against or retaliated against.

 Many workers do not know this, but employment discrimination extends beyond hiring and firing.
 There is a long list of actions that can constitute discrimination.
 Federal and state laws against discrimination allow individuals to ‘be free from employment discrimination.’

 Under the law, employers and institutions cannot treat you unfairly or differently from other employees.
 However, cases of discrimination are not uncommon.
 Victims of discrimination report being treated differently based on the following:

 - Age discrimination